egonw/commons-dws-public/vault/projects.commons-public.microcosmics.ressources.md

 Briefly discussed the topic with Laure Weisskopf.
 She recommended that we look for Biolog plates https://www.biolog.com/

-We should gete in touch with the persons having worked on soils in the botaniucal gardem
+We should get in touch with the persons having worked on soils in the botaniucal gardem

 https://www.unifr.ch/jardin-botanique/fr/assets/public/files/publications/BotaBota_brochure_Sols_WEB.pdf